compliance-framework/local-dev/README.md

 Once the quickstart has been followed, there will be:

-- A running instance of CF using docker-compose
+- A running instance of CF using docker-compose and scanning on an Azure subscription (this must be setup externally)
 - The correct repos checked out as subdirectories ready to develop on.

 # Quickstart